zsteinkamp/photodirs/README.md

 * New files or directories are immediately available, and common resizing is triggered by file create making for a lightning fast experience.
 * If files or directories are deleted from the originals, the cached resized files are cleaned up.
-* Directories can have an optional YAML metadata file to override title (directory name is default), provide a description, specify an album image, disable display, control photo sort order, optional file includelist, or anything else you would like to include
+* Directories can have an optional YAML metadata file to override title (directory name is default), provide a description, specify an album image.
+    * Future: disable display, control photo sort order, optional file includelist, or anything else you would like to include
-* Support for EXIF/XMP metadata as well as a simple YAML sidecar format
+* Support for EXIF/XMP metadata
 * HEIC and RAW files (DNG, CRW, CR2, etc) are converted to JPEG when served
 * Converted/scaled images are cached locally, and preserved between server restarts.
 * CDN-friendly cache headers